Reduced blood circulation and hypertension caused by cutaneous folds

 Varicose veins

-The blockages mostly occur at fold crossings and can be freed with pressure grooming techniques.
+Blockages occur mainly at fold crossings, and can be freed with pressure grooming techniques.

-However, you can feel them easily with your nails and fingertips.
+However, you can easily feel them with your fingernails.

-The exact spots where the occlusions occurs may even be plainly visible.
+The exact spots where the occlusion occurs may even be plainly visible.

-At those points, the skin has pushed inwards deeply, creating a structure of tough, compacted cells, in the form of a hole or a bump, where the blood cannot pass.
+At those points, the skin has indented deeply, creating a tiny crater of compacted and hardened cells, in the form of a hole or a bump, through which blood cannot flow.

-The only way to get rid of those blockages is to crush those hardened elements away with your nail.
+The only way to get rid of those blockages is to crush these hardened elements away with your nail.

 Blood clots or Thrombus